nanome-ai/plugin-add-hydrogens/README.md

-# Nanome - Add Hydrogens
+# Nanome - Hydrogens

-A nanome integration plugin to add hydrogens to structures
+A nanome integration plugin to add and remove hydrogens to/from structures

 ### Preparation